Who’s Who in the Kitchen Remodeling World?

 Carpenters & Handymen

 The trusty carpenter who has done many things around your home- even built that beautiful basement.
 Now he wants you to trust him with the Kitchen.
-If you don’t take any other advice from this website, just take this – HIRE A CKD DESIGNER.
+If you don’t take any other advice from this website, just take this – FIND A KITCHEN DESIGNER.
 If you can , hire this Designer to do Project Management also.
 This is a big investment in your home, in the most used Room in your Home.

 Let’s say you have decided that you can do it all, especially since you are replacing the cabinets with the same exact sizes, so you can’t possibly do a bad design.